vbertone/apfelxx/README.md

 cmake -DCMAKE_INSTALL_PREFIX=/your/installation/path/ ..
 make && make install
 ```
-By the default, if no prefix specification is given, the program will
+By the default, if no prefix is given, the program will
 be installed in the /usr/local folder.
 If you want (or need) to use a
-different path, remember to export the APFEL++ /lib folder into the
+different path, remember to export the APFEL++ `/lib` and `/bin` folders into the
-LD_LIBRARY_PATH.
+`$LD_LIBRARY_PATH` and `$PATH`, respectively.
 More configuration options can be accessed by typing:

 ```Shell
 ccmake .